coding-sharks/coding-sharks.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a first-year Master's student at College of Computing & Data Science, Nanyang Technological University, supervised by Prof. [Eng Siong Chng](https://scholar.google.com/citations?hl=en&user=FJodrCcAAAAJ).
+  I am currently a first-year Master's student at College of Computing & Data Science, Nanyang Technological University(NTU), supervised by Prof. [Eng Siong Chng](https://scholar.google.com/citations?hl=en&user=FJodrCcAAAAJ).
 Prior to this, I received my B.Eng. degree from Jinan University in 2025.
 My research interests lie in speech processing, with a particular focus on developing efficient and high-quality spoken dialogue systems applications.
 I am also keen on exploring the capabilities of audio-LLM.